-Another penny dropped whilst on my travels about how what we value might be perceived as different to what others value or see, even when it’s the same thing.
+I find it interesting how what we value might be perceived as different to what others value, even when it’s the same thing.
 Similarly, that how we demonstrate what we value can say a lot about us.

 Much as I like the time I spend with my family on holiday, I like to seek some time and space with a beer or coffee where take in sky and clouds and have a good think.
 I call it ‘holiday head space’.